Table of Contents

 Botanical extracts when grown and processed with care, contain the life force and energetics of those plants.
 These premium extracts cost more to produce and are sought after by artisan skincare formulators.

 Other microbiome-friendly ingredients to look out for are pomegranate, sea buckthorn, MSM and hyaluronic acid as well as an affordable humectant called glycerine.
 (You may recall your granny’s rosewater, witch hazel and glycerine toner?)

 Look for nourishing omegas and fatty acids, add soothing and calming botanicals and include hydrating extracts.

 My recommended face creams are:

-If you live in anywhere snowy, windy or extra dry, or have seriously dry skin, or are in your late 40’s, our flagship night cream, Heart of Eternity , is designed to repair, replenish, soothe and nourish your face and neck.
+If you live in anywhere snowy, windy or extra dry, or have seriously dry skin, or are in your late 40’s, our flagship night cream Heart of Eternity soothes, repairs, restores the delicate skin on your neck and face.

 It’s packed with botanical extracts to feed and nourish, calm and protect.
 Zero tap water!
 Zero spring water or other cost-cutting malarkey.

 Lavender and jojoba comfort stressed out skin and restore calm to your nerves.